emoodyv/BaseballWARvContracts/README.md

 ## Machine Learning Model

 * WAR_MLmodel.ipynb
+* In the ML_discoveries folder there are screenshots of the findings and changes made while conducting this Machine Learning Model.

 To upload the dataset into our ML notebook, we connected it to a postgres database and pulled the data from tables made through SQL.

 Our target variable is "war_psp" which is the column of the dataset that holds each player's war value per season.